bneron/Bio-DAMNED/README.md

 * indexers: \<list of tools used for indexing with their respective versions see doc\>
 * indexers is a list of tool each tool is a hash containing 2 keys
     * tool: the name of the tool
-    * vers: the list of vers supported
+    * vers: the list of versions supported

 for instance
 <pre>